 First of all, look at the address bar of your Windows11 browser, if the address begins with HTTP and does not have a lock icon, then this site is unsafe and you must leave it for your own safety.
 If the site starts with HTTP s and has a lock icon (this is a secure site), and you get the ERR_SSL_PROTOCOL_ERROR error, then we will try to fix this problem.

 1. Delete the Hosts file

 There is a hosts file on every version of Windows, and it is a text file that contains a mapping between domain names and IP addresses.
 Sometimes virus software can modify this file, thereby causing various errors.
 Deleting this file may fix the ERR_SSL_PROTOCOL_ERROR error.

-Press Win + R and enter the path C: \ Windows \ System32 \ drivers \ etc to quickly navigate to the location of the host’s file.
+Use Win + R to open the Run app.
+Now enter the path C: \ Windows \ System32 \ drivers \ etc to quickly navigate to the location of the host’s file.
 Click on the “View” tab at the top and check the “Filename extension” box.
 Now delete the host’s file, which does not have extensions like .ics, etc. at the end.
 Restart your PC and check if the error is resolved.

 2. Clear SSL

 When you connect to a site, your PC asks the website for a certificate, which is checked for security.
 After the verification is complete, a connection is made to the site, if SSL is secure.
 This whole process is time-consuming, and the website certificates are stored locally on your computer to speed up the process the second time you connect to the site.
 These local files can get corrupted, thus causing various SSL errors.